gabbypinto/gabbypinto.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Gabriela Pinto and I'm currently pursuing a M.S. degree in Computational and Data Sciences at Chapman University.
-I'm interested in pursuing a Ph.D. where I can explore the intersection between Machine Learning and social impact.
+My name is Gabriela Pinto and I'm currently pursuing a Ph.D. in Computer Science at the University of Souther California under Dr. Emilio Ferrara at the HUMANS lab.

+My research interests are currently centered on LLM-based Agents, Multimodality, Ethical Concerns and Bias in LLMs.

 <!-- Getting started